 Abdel-Magied works with her audience to examine the unconscious biases we all face and take steps towards eliminating them.
-She shows the beauty in diversity and the benefits that a company will enjoy if they are able to change their unconscious.
+She shows the beauty of diversity and the benefits that a company will enjoy if they are able to change their unconscious.

 She has dedicated her life to fighting the unconscious biases she faces on a daily basis.
 At the age of sixteen, she founded Youth Without Borders, an organization that empowers young people as leaders of positive change through collaborative community initiatives.

 Robin Givens is best known for her acting roles on The Cosby Show and Head of the Class, or you may remember her from Empire’s list of “100 sexiest stars in film history.”
 More recently she starred in Tyler Perry’s House of Payne and Riverdale.

 Through all of her success, she battled with an abusive relationship with World Class Boxer Mike Tyson, and the lasting effects of domestic violence.
 Robin now publicly speaks about the trials she faced as a survivor and activist at a time when domestic violence was often swept under the rug.